QFold: Quantum Walks and Deep Learning to Solve Protein Folding: Simulation results

 We now discuss whether we are able to observe a quantum advantage in the TTS, our figure of merit.
-We will again be discussing the results given in figure \ref{fig:fixed_beta_TTS_slope}, for it represents the best fit to the classical vs quantum TTS, and therefore accurately depicts the expected quantum advantage: we can see that the slopes separated for the different initialization options are $0.89$ for the \texttt{minifold} initialization and $0.53$ for the \texttt{random} initialization.
-As a consequence, we can see that if these trends are sustained with larger proteins, there is a polynomial advantage.
+We will again be discussing the results given in figure \ref{fig:fixed_beta_TTS_slope}, for it represents the best fit to the classical vs quantum TTS, and therefore accurately depicts the expected quantum advantage: the slopes separated for the different initialization options are $0.89$ for the minifold initialization and $0.53$ for the random initialization.
+As a consequence, if these trends are sustained with larger proteins, there is a polynomial advantage.

-As we have seen, figure \ref{fig:fixed_beta_TTS_slope} points towards a quantum advantage.
-The final question we would therefore like to answer, is what does this advantage mean for the modelling of large enough proteins.
-For that, we only need one additional ingredient, which is how the expected classical $\min TTS$ scales with the size of the configuration of the problem.
-Our data in this respect is even more restricted because we only have access to configuration spaces of 64, 256 and 1024 positions.
+The final question is what does this advantage mean for the modelling of large enough proteins.
+For that, we only need two additional ingredients: \textit{how the expected classical $\min TTS$ scales with the size of the configuration of the problem} and the error correction overhead.
+On the first question, our data in this respect is even more restricted because we only have access to configuration spaces of 64, 256 and 1024 angle configurations.
 Therefore we are making a regression to only three points, but could give us nevertheless some hints of whether our technique, the use of quantum Metropolis algorithm, will be helpful to solve the tridimensional structure of proteins given a large enough and fault tolerant quantum computer.
-The regression exponent of a $\log(size)$ vs $\log(\text{classical } \min TTS)$ fit using both \texttt{random} and \texttt{minifold} initializations is $r = 0.88$, that should not be confused with those in figure \ref{fig:fixed_beta_TTS_slope}.
+The regression exponent of a $\log(size)$ vs $\log(\text{classical } \min TTS)$ fit using both random and minifold initializations is $r = 0.88$, which should not be confused with those in figure \ref{fig:fixed_beta_TTS_slope}.